Lili Elbe (opera)

 Lili Elbe is an opera in two acts composed by Tobias Picker, with a libretto by Aryeh Lev Stollman, starring Lucia Lucas as Lili Elbe.
 Based on the life of Lili Elbe and her book Man into Woman: An Authentic Record of a Change of Sex, the opera premiered on 22 October 2023, and received "Best World Premiere" in the 2023 Oper!
 Awards.
+In 2026, Lili Elbe had its American premiere at the Santa Fe Opera.